dogweather/forkful/content/en/dart/data-formats-and-serialization/working-with-toml.md

 weight: 39
 ---

-## What & Why?

-TOML, or Tom's Obvious, Minimal Language, is a configuration file format that's easy to read due to its clear semantics.
-Programmers use it for configuring software applications because it's straightforward to parse and generates minimal confusion or errors.

 ## How to:
 Dart doesn't include built-in support for TOML, but you can work with TOML files using third-party packages like `toml`.
 First, add `toml` to your `pubspec.yaml`:

 ```yaml